Oral Hygiene for Infants and Children

 Children should use a toothbrush that is size appropriate and has soft, rounded bristles.
 While you should encourage independence about healthy brushing habits, it is important to ensure the complete removal of food and plaque that can cause decay.
 As your child develops better hand control, teach them the following brushing method recommended for adults:

 - Hold the brush at a 45 degree angle towards the gum line

 - Move the brush in a small circular motion at the gum line covering 1-2 teeth at a time

 For most toddlers, the act of teeth brushing can be challenging.
-Some suggestions that may help your toddler be more receptive to brushing are:
+Here are some suggestions that may help:

-- Brush each others teeth at the same time
+- Brush your teeth at the same time

 - Give your child toothbrush choices for different days

-- Let your child brush first, then follow behind for complete plaque removal
+- Let your child brush first, then follow behind them for complete plaque removal

 - Educate your child about why healthy teeth are important